mattermost/mattermost-test-management/data/test-cases/self-hosted/in-product-purchase/test-6.md

 ---
 # (Required) Ensure all values are filled up
-name: "Self-Hosted | Verify License change is propagated throughout application"
+name: "Self-Hosted| Air Gapped Instances | Verify admin should not see purchase modal"
 status: Active
 priority: Normal
 folder: In product purchase